 To Apply For The Vacancy, Please Submit The Following:

-- One Page Resume, including contact information
+- One Page Resume, including your email and phone number

 - A recent, high quality, unedited audio recording of the following excerpts:

 - Mozart- Concerto No. 4 Mvt 1, exposition

 - Strauss- Don Juan, pickup to the sixteenth measure before Rehearsal O to two measures after Rehearsal P (Horn 1)

 - Beethoven- Symphony No. 7 Mvt 1, measure 84 through measure 110 (Horn 1)

 - Brahms- Symphony No. 3 Mvt 3, measure 98 through measure 110 (Horn 1)

 - Beethoven- Symphony No. 3 Mvt 3, pickup to measure 172 to measure 205 (Horn 2)

 - Current military applicants must also include their Enlisted Recrods Brief, or equivalent, Commander's Letter of Intent to Release, and last two NCOERs if applicable.

 - Audio files should be submitted as .mp3 or .wav only